Heartworm Treatment Overview

 - Heartworm tests and heartworm preventives are available at all Emancipet clinics.

 I got a positive heartworm test on my dog.
 What do I do next?The first step is to come in for a Heartworm Evaluation Exam.
-Note: This evaluation is currently available only at Emancipet’s Central Austin Branch.
+Note: This evaluation is currently available only at Emancipet’s Central Austin Branch and in Houston.

 Do I really need to treat my dog for heartworms?
 My dog doesn’t seem sick.We recommend coming in as soon as possible for a Heartworm Evaluation Exam so that the veterinarian can recommend the best possible option for your dog.
 Emancipet follows the American Heartworm Society’s recommendations for heartworm disease by treating adult heartworm infections with 3 injections of a drug called Immiticide.
 This treatment kills the adult heartworms quickly and reduces the amount of irreparable damage they inflict on the heart and lungs.